-Whether it’s rum and cigars, sun and surf, or dining and dancing, nowhere does good vibes quite like the Caribbean.
+Whether it’s rum and cigars, sun and surf or dining and dancing, nowhere does good vibes quite like the Caribbean.

 A mojito or a pina colada?
 Reggae beats or salsa rhythms?
 Trekking across volcanoes or relaxing with sand between your toes?
 These are the only questions you need to answer while kicking back on the brilliant beaches of the Caribbean.
-Spend days taking in the tropical sun from white sand beaches or wading under the clear blue water while snorkeling for marine life.
-Fill the nights with food and music, eat fresh fish and jerked chicken, listen to Bob Marley, and dance the cha-cha (though maybe not all at once).
+Spend days taking in the tropical sun from white sand beaches or wading under the clear blue water while snorkelling for marine life.
+Fill the nights with food and music, eat fresh fish and jerked chicken, listen to Bob Marley and dance the cha-cha (though maybe not all at once).

 Our tours in the Caribbean

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).

 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 The Caribbean is mostly known for its warm, tropical climate.
 It does, however, have an alternate rainy season that brings tropical showers from around May to November every year.
 This time of year is known as the wet or summer season because temperatures will get to their yearly peak around July/August and the rainfall will get to its highest monthly average.
 There is intense humidity from May to October for most of the region, with tropical storms and hurricanes typically occurring from June to November.
 As the Caribbean is an island region, expect moderate to intense windy conditions all year.